Robbie Willmott: Return to Newport County

 On 18 May 2017, Willmott re-joined Newport County on a two-year contract.
 He made his second debut for Newport on the opening day of the 2017–18 season, in a 3–3 draw at Stevenage.
 Whilst at Newport, Willmott lived with teammates including Joss Labadie across the road from Newport's ground, Rodney Parade.

 On 7 January 2018, Willmott assisted the second goal for Shawn McCoulsky in the 2–1 FA Cup 3rd Round win against Championship club Leeds United.
 On 27 January 2018 Willmott assisted the goal for Pádraig Amond in the 1–1 FA Cup 4th Round draw against Premier League club Tottenham Hotspur.
 Tottenham won the replay 2–0.

 On 6 January 2019, Willmott assisted the first goal for Jamille Matt in the 2–1 FA Cup 3rd Round win against Premier League club Leicester City.
 On 5 February 2019 Willmott scored the first goal and assisted the second goal for Pádraig Amond in the 2–0 FA Cup 4th Round replay win against Championship club Middlesbrough.
 On 8 February 2019 he signed a two-year contract extension to the end of the 2020–21 season.
 In the FA Cup 5th round on 16 February 2019 Willmott provided the assist for Amond's goal in Newport's 4–1 defeat against reigning Premier League champions Manchester City.

 Willmott was part of the team that reached the League Two playoff final at Wembley Stadium on 25 May 2019.
 Newport lost to Tranmere Rovers, 1-0 after a goal in the 119th minute.
-In June 2021 Willmott signed a one year contract extension with Newport County to the end of the 2021-22 season.
+In June 2021 Willmott signed a one-year contract extension with Newport County to the end of the 2021-22 season.
 In March 2022 he extended his contract until the end of the 2022-23 season.
+He was released by Newport at the end of the 2022-23 season.